AlexandrePsq/fmri_encoder/README.md

 ### 3) Aligning features and fMRI brain data

-Load all data from `https://osf.io/73nvu/`, and put everything into a folder named `data` at the root of the this Github repository.
+Load all data from `https://osf.io/73nvu/`, and put everything into a folder named `data` at the root of this Github repository.

 ```python
 import os, glob